Slow Roasted Salmon with Herb Sauce

 To defrost salmon, transfer it from freezer to fridge and leave it overnight.
 When you don’t have the luxury of time, immerse the salmon, still in the plastic, in a big bowl of cold water and leave it for about an hour, changing the water once or twice during that time.

 Is Farmed Salmon Healthy?

 Alternatively, there’s farmed salmon, available fresh year-round.
 It’s a source of protein for sure, with an overall fat content generally higher than wild salmon.
 That gives it richness and flavor, but those fats don’t stack up to wild in terms of heart healthy omega-3s.
 The good news is that farmed salmon has come a long way in its sustainability.
 My recommendation is that you buy fish from a reputable source, either a fishmonger you trust or a market that has clear standards for their seafood (which you can uncover with a quick online search).
-You can also peruse the Seafood Watch guidelines for recommendations.
+You can also peruse the guidelines on the website Seafood Watch.

 How to Make Slow Roasted Salmon — step-by-step

 The method for making roasted salmon is easy, with just a few quick steps: